gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - multi-cycle stabilization of a licensed non-transition regime
 - preservation of precursor boundary pressure without forced promotion or decay
 - maintenance of role discipline under zero-update conditions
+- coexistence of governed stasis and near-threshold precursor pressure without collapse into transition or decay
+- preservation of precursor pressure under input gating without reinterpretation or inflation
+- maintenance of strict separation between stasis, pressure, and transition
+- stability of role discipline under simultaneous non-transition and high-pressure conditions
+- confirmation that transition requires admissibility rather than pressure accumulation alone

 ---